yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 ## <a name="gateway-plugins"></a> Upgrading or Customising Tyk

-Since this deployment is based on docker images and containers, upgrading or making changes to the deployment is as easy as building a new image and pushing it to the registry.
+Since this deployment is based on Docker images and containers, upgrading or making changes to the deployment is as easy as building a new image and pushing it to the registry.

 Specifically, upgrading version of any Tyk components is done by editing the corresponding `Dockerfile` and replacing the base image version tag.
 E.g. changing `FROM tykio/tyk-gateway:v2.5.4` to `FROM tykio/tyk-gateway:v2.6.1` will pull the Tyk gateway 2.6.1.
 We highly recommend specifying concrete version tags instead of `latest` for better house keeping.

-Once changes have been made just run `heroku container:push --recursive -a app_name` on the corresponding directory as shown previously in this guide.
+Once these changes have been made just run `heroku container:push --recursive -a app_name` on the corresponding directory as shown previously in this guide.
 This will do all the building and pushing as well as gracefully deploying on your Heroku app.

 Please refer to [Heroku documentation on containers and registry][1] for more information.